Examples For The Third Law Of Motion

 Applying Newton's Third Law effectively requires a clear understanding of the system being analyzed and the forces involved.
 Here are some practical tips and expert advice for using the law in real-world scenarios:

 1. Identify the interacting objects: The first step is to clearly identify the two objects that are interacting and exerting forces on each other.
-For example, when analyzing the force between a person and the ground while walking, the objects are the person and the Earth.
+Here's one way to look at it: when analyzing the force between a person and the ground while walking, the objects are the person and the Earth.

 2. Determine the direction of the action force: Once you have identified the interacting objects, determine the direction of the force exerted by the first object on the second object (the action force).
 This force should be represented as a vector, indicating both its magnitude and direction.